amiteshkr63/IOT-project-ESP8266-/README.md

 And, add the following just after STATIC_URL at the bottom

 STATIC_ROOT = os.path.join(BASE_DIR, 'static/')

 Then save the settings.py

-This settings.py will look similar to settings.py-initial in the resources of Lesson-14, except for the ALLOWED_HOSTS.
-If you are copying settings.py-initial, make sure to change the ip address and domain name with yours. now, migrate by running the following commands
+now, migrate by running the following commands

 ```cd ~/my_proj```